NethServer/docs/administrator-manual/en/mail.rst

       Please make sure the quarantine mailbox has been created only for this specific purpose, otherwise the mailbox will be overloaded with unwanted spam.

-    Quarantine is provided by an optional module named ``nethserver-mail-quarantine``.
-Once it has been installed from the :guilabel:`Software center` you must manually set its database properties.
+    Quarantine is provided by an optional RPM named ``nethserver-mail-quarantine``.
+Once it has been installed from the terminal you must manually set its database properties.

     The properties are under the ``rspamd`` key (configuration database): ::